 Hand over all the required documents to secure the new mortgage with your spouse.
 Usually this will include verification of income, debt and assets, so be ready to show them tax returns, income of both you and your spouse, and credit card, bank, brokerage and retirement fund statements for each of you.
 Many lenders have a checklist of items they need to streamline your search.
 Ask for one to quickly gather every necessary document.

 Track the mortgage process to ensure it's handled in a timely manner.
 Unless you’ve locked in your interest rate, an extended process may cause your projected rate and payment to jump if interest rates rise dramatically.
-Work with your lender to make sure they have everything they need to process the loan so you may meet to sign the documents on the new mortgage that includes your spouse.
+Communicate with your lender regularly and ensure they have everything they need to process your loan.
+Once the loan is ready, meet with your lender to sign any required documents.